Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

-Given the true and estimated class assignments, we compute the Adjusted Rand Index to evaluate similarity or consensus between the two sets.
-The Rand index ignores permutation and is symmetric: swapping the arguments does not change the score.
-Perfect matching is scored 1.0 and 0 or negative on the contrary: Let $G$ and $K$ be the true and estimated assignments respectively, let us define $a$ and $b$ as: $a$ the number of pairs of elements that are in the same class in G and in the same class in K, $b$ the number of pairs of elements that are in different classes in G and in different classes in K. The raw (unadjusted) Rand index is then given by:
+Given the true and estimated class assignments, we compute the so called Adjusted Rand Index to evaluate similarity or consensus between the two sets.
+The Adjusted Rand index is the corrected-for-chance version of the Rand index.
+It is scored exactly 1 when the two sets are identical, close to 0 for random labeling.
+It could be negative when the index is lower than the expectation under random labeling.
+More precisely, let $G$ and $K$ be the true and estimated assignments respectively, let us define $a$ and $b$ as: $a$ the number of pairs of elements that are in the same class in G and in the same class in K, $b$ the number of pairs of elements that are in different classes in G and in different classes in K. The raw (unadjusted) Rand index is then given by:

 where $C_2^M$ is the total number of possible pairs in the dataset (without ordering) of size $M$.
 The RI score does not guarantee that random assignments will get a value close to zero.
 This is especially true if the number of clusters has the same order of magnitude as the number of samples.
 To overcome this difficulty, we prefer to consider the Adjusted Rand Index defined by \cite{rand1971objective}: